A Level Philosophy, Religion and Ethics

 An in-depth study into a major world religion: Buddhism

 You will have the opportunity to go on local and international trips, including visits to places of worship, university lectures, museums and art exhibitions.
-There is usually an annual Humanities department residential trip.
-Previous destinations have included Iceland, Rome and Venice, Berlin, Munich and Krakow.

 You will be discussing ideas and different viewpoints every lesson, so you will learn how to argue and debate effectively.
 You will develop academic writing skills, critical evaluation and the ability to reach credible conclusions.
 You will also develop a deeper understanding of contemporary political debate on many issues and will be able to engage in academic discussions on current ethical questions, gaining a much clearer understanding of multicultural Britain and issues of equality, diversity, representation and integration.

-A minimum of five GCSEs at grade 4 or above, including English Language.
+A minimum of five GCSEs at grade 4 or above, including English language.

-You will have a 9.55am start, one lesson in the morning, one in the afternoon and a guaranteed 4pm finish.
+You will have a 9.55am start, one lesson in the morning, one in the afternoon and a guaranteed 4.00pm finish.
 You will also have at least one morning and one afternoon per week free for private study.

 Related Features

-Event 14-08-2025
+Event 16-10-2025

 “I really like Portsmouth and feel really safe here.
 The public transport is great.
 My favourite part about studying at COPC is how passionate the lecturers are about the subjects they teach.
 It’s been a brilliant experience.”